-Assuming you can get unemployment, before you actually apply online, determine the amount and when is the best time you should apply.
+Assuming you can get unemployment, before you apply online, determine the amount and when is the best time you should apply.
 To do this, knowing how it is computed is a must.
 You can only file for unemployed once every year.
 You can stop and restart it if the reason is just.
-If you work most of a year, you might be able to collect two years in a row depending on when you file.
+If you work most of a year, you might be able to collect two years in a row, depending on when you file.

 If you want to make the most amount allowed per month, you need to earn at least $21 per hour.
-Assuming you do earn more than that, at minimum, you need to work at least one month in a quarter and it is better if you worked all three months in a quarter.
-You need to know that even if you worked in all months within all four quarters of the previous year before filing, only the quarter with the highest gross pay is used to determined your unemployment.
+Assuming you do earn more than that, at minimum, you need to work at least one month in a quarter, and it is better if you worked all three months in a quarter.
+You need to know that even if you worked in all months within all four quarters of the previous year before filing, only the quarter with the highest gross pay is used to determine your unemployment.
 In California, if it is $11,500 or more, you will get the maximum.

-If you apply in January 2017, your claim is based upon your earnings between the end of second quarter of 2016 back to the start of the third quarter of 2015.
-The claimed filed in January 2017 means once the claim is exhausted of funds, usually by the end of six months, you cannot file another claim until January 2018.
+As an example, if you apply in January 2017, your claim is based on your earnings between the end of the second quarter of 2016 back to the start of the third quarter of 2015.
+The claim filed in January 2017 means once the claim is exhausted of funds, usually by the end of six months, you cannot file another claim until January 2018.
 This may or may not help you decide when the best time is to file.